 Some organic, all-natural toothpaste avoid fluoride, claiming that too much fluoride can be harmful to the body.
-Numerous studies claim an ADA approved dose of fluoride is essential for optimal dental health.
+Numerous studies claim an ADA-approved dose of fluoride treatment is essential for optimal dental health.

 What if I have sensitive teeth or sensitive gums?